FAQs

 WHAT'S INCLUDED IN THE ENDUROMAN ENTRY FEE?

 From the time your application is accepted you have access to the Enduroman race director and team.
-This includes specific training advice and contact via phone, skype or email throughout your preparation to discuss any aspect of the challenge or its logistics.
+This includes specific training advice and contact via phone, Zoom, email and WhatsApp throughout your preparation to discuss any aspect of the challenge or its logistics.

 Liaison between the authorities, boat pilot, police, highways and Channel swimming governing bodies.